cesaSalaam/robertaEmotionDetect/README.md

 #### ONNX

 A version of this model in ONNX format (including an INT8 quantized ONNX version) is now available at [https://huggingface.co/SamLowe/roberta-base-go_emotions-onnx](https://huggingface.co/SamLowe/roberta-base-go_emotions-onnx).
-These are faster for inference, esp for smaller batch sizes, massively reduce the size of the dependencies required for inference, make the model much more multi-platform, and in the case of the quantized version reduce the model file/download size by 75% whilst retaining almost all the accuracy.
+These are faster for inference, esp for smaller batch sizes, massively reduce the size of the dependencies required for inference, make inference of the model more multi-platform, and in the case of the quantized version reduce the model file/download size by 75% whilst retaining almost all the accuracy if you only need inference.

 #### Dataset used for the model